spinnylights/vulkan-notes/vulkan_notes.md

 earlier (`vec4 positions[10];` and so on).
 You may recall that the size is optional.

-Array variables can be redeclared after their initial declaration with a different size than before.
+Implicitly-sized array variables can be redeclared after their initial declaration.
 If an array is declared unsized, it must be redeclared with an explicit size before the array can be indexed with anything aside from a constant integral expression (although indexing an unsized array _with_ a constant integral expression is permitted).
 The compiler will throw an error if you try to redeclare an array with a size equal to or smaller than the largest number used to index into it thus far in the shader.
+Once redeclared with an explicit size, the array variable cannot be redeclared.

-Once an array has been sized, the compiler will throw an error if you try to index into it outside its bounds.
+The compiler will throw an error if you try to index into an explicitly-sized array outside its bounds.

 ##### Structs